R-SURF Program Summary

 Major support for the IRC for the period of 2007 through 2009 was provided by the Lilly Endowment.

-Major support for the IRC for 2010 through 2013 is provided by four separate grants from Edwards Lifesciences.
+Major support for the IRC for 2010 through 2014 is provided by five separate grants from the Edwards Lifesciences Fund.

 Additional supporting organizations include: